idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/INSFVTurbulentViscosityWallFunction.md

 This treatment is enabled by setting parameter [!param](/FVBCs/INSFVTurbulentViscosityWallFunction/wall_treatment) to `eq_incremental`.
-The method uses the same equilibrium wall treatement than the Newton solve.
+The method uses the same equilibrium wall treatment than the Newton solve.
 However, the main difference is that, instead of computing $u_{\tau}$ for the near wall cells, a fixed point iteration is performed in the wall functions to find $y^+$.